Icone social AHP

 Jonathan SIMON

 Jonathan Simon has been at the Université de Lorraine and a member of the Archives Poincaré since September 2016.
 Trained in chemistry and philosophy of science at King's College London and the LSE he went on to earn a PhD from the Department of History and Philosophy of Science of the University of Pittsburgh.
 He teaches philosophy of science, Darwinism and Hobbes in the philosophy department, as well as a class on informed consent at the faculty of pharmacy.
 His research is broadly on the history and philosophy of pharmacy, as well as the history and philosophy of chemistry.
 He has recently co-authored a book on Nanomedicine with Bertrand Rihn.
-His solo publication on the serum used to treat diphtheria in France viewed as a technological object opens up new horizons for understanding the nature drug-oriented medicine in the modern world.
+His solo publication on the serum used to treat diphtheria in France viewed as a technological object opens up new horizons for understanding the nature of drug-oriented medicine in the modern world.
 He will continue his research in collaboration with the Institut Jean Lamour in Nancy about the nanosciences and nanotechnology.

 Domaines de recherche